Museums & Historic Sites

 Open by appointment

 The Magnolia Dale House Museum is an 1843 plantation home which houses numerous portraits, furnishings and artifacts related to the history of Edgefield County and its people.
 It has been operated by the Society since 1959.
-A number of important community events are held annually at Magnolia Dale, including the Camellia Show in February and the Christmas Tour of Churches Reception in December.
+A number of important community events are held annually at Magnolia Dale, including the Camellia Tea each February and the Christmas Tour of Churches Reception in December.
 Visitors will not be disappointed with their visit here!

 Horn’s Creek Church Museum